adambaranec/pulchra/docs.md

 # Pulchra documentation
 # How to use
-Shortcuts (executed only when the textarea is on focus):
+Shortcuts (executed only when the text input field is on focus):
 - Ctrl + Enter: Render
 - Ctrl + D: Open this doc in a new tab
 - Ctrl + R: Record canvas
 - Ctrl + P: Take a photo
+(Unable to write?
+Try clicking Tab.)
 # Language
-Individual functions are written into the textarea and are always separated by semicolon.
+Code is written into the text field input and individual functions are always separated by semicolon.
 Let's go!
 ## Screen
 Background color or texture.